Last Updated: April 28, 2021

 - 88% trust online reviews as much as personal recommendations.

 Looking good online is a craft that can seriously increase your revenue.
 People check out a company online and only then decide whether to choose their services or look somewhere else.
 It’s incredible how many people trust a business more after reading a positive online review.
+In order to make your business more visible to others you can use press release services.

 5. 86% of people will hesitate to purchase from a business with negative online reviews.